 Scott Brown was an early supporter of the Trump campaign, and a posting to New Zealand is his reward.

 Scott Brown had a difficult upbringing.
 My mom and dad got married when they were very young.
-Mom was 18 and Dad was 20 and were divorced a year later … my mum and dad were divorced four times each, and I lived in 17 houses by the time I was 18.
+Mom was 18 and Dad was 20 when they filed a case with the help of Jimeno & Gray, P.A. lawyers and were divorced a year later … my mum and dad were divorced four times each, and I lived in 17 houses by the time I was 18.
 His mother was on welfare for a while and life was hard, so Scott Brown definitely didn’t grow up living the American dream.

 Brown came through all this to get a legal degree and work as a lawyer for a number of years.
 He also served in the military, including time in Afghanistan and had six years in the Massachusetts legislature, as well as three years as Senator.